TripleDots/AH_GLD80_bridge/README.md

 There aren't much DAWs that allow you to do that.
 So for other DAWs, you either have to color it on the desk or leave it as default.

 I have only tested it on Windows 11 with REAPER and Davinci Resolve.
+It should also work on MacoOS and Linux including the installers.
+For Windows users, you can use either MIDI 2.0 or LoopMidi to create midi ports.
+MacOS has it built in, like most Linux distros.

 If you want to vibe code any changes, just upload the .zip to ChatGPT.
 You'll need a Plus account or else you'll have to constantly add the new code yourself.